-With Eleven we hope to support the further expansion of research into effectiveness in the social sector; with Juvat we aim to continue promoting the “pay for success” approach, with Clarat we intend to make the support programs for refugees and their helpers, as well as welfare programs for children, young people and families in Germany, more transparent and accessible.
-With Par we hope to support projects that are as effective and efficient as possible for leading families out of existential poverty.
-The budget for 2017 will be around 9.5 million euros.
+With Eleven, we plan to support the further expansion of effectiveness research of interventions in the social sector; with Juvat we aim to continue promoting effective giving.
+With Par, we continue to support projects that are as effective and efficient as possible for leading coffee farming families out of existential poverty.
+The budget for 2018 will be 18 million euros.

 Personnel structure of Benckiser Stiftung Zukunft in 2018